The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 Migrating the KUMA Core to a new Kubernetes cluster

-When the installer is started with the inventory file, it looks for an installed KUMA Core on all hosts where you want to deploy worker nodes of the cluster.
+When the installer is started with an inventory file, the installer looks for an installed KUMA Core on all hosts where you plan to deploy worker nodes of the cluster.
 The found Core will be moved from the host to within the newly created Kubernetes cluster.

-Certificates for collectors, correlators and storages will be re-issued from the inventory file for communication with the Core within the cluster.
-This does not change the Core URL for components.
+For collectors, correlators and storages from the inventory file, certificates for communication with the Core inside the cluster will be reissued.
+This does not change the URL of the Core for components.

 On the Core host, the installer does the following:

-After you have verified that the Core was correctly migrated to the cluster, these directories can be deleted.
+After you have verified that the Core was correctly migrated to the cluster, you can delete these directories.

 If you encounter problems with the migration, check the logs for records of the 'core-transfer' migration task in the 'kuma' namespace in the cluster (this task is available for 1 hour after the migration).

-If you need to perform migration again, you must convert the names of the /opt/kaspersky/kuma/*.moved directories back to their original format.
+If you need to perform migration again, you must restore the original names of the /opt/kaspersky/kuma/*.moved directories.